abelsj60/my-site/app/data/clips/uva-charting-an-east-west-passage.md

 Western headquarters, says Leslie Grayson, professor emeritus of international business at Darden for whom Chen’s academic chair is named.
-Today, funds may move between foreign territo- ries without passing through the West.
+Today, funds may move between foreign territories without passing through the West.

 As a result, Easterners and Westerners have good reason to adapt to one